jepras/gcp-infrastructure/docs/project_overview.md

 ## 4. Core Design Principles

+-   **UI/UX Strategy**: The frontend will leverage **Tailwind CSS** for utility-first styling and **Shadcn UI** components for pre-built, accessible, and customizable UI elements.
+This approach ensures a modern, consistent, and efficient development of the user interface.

 -   **Security First**:
     -   Never store email content.
 Process in-memory and discard.
     -   Encrypt all sensitive credentials (service tokens, API keys) at rest.